The terminal and remote login

 • Group a collection of RAW, PNG and JPG files in sub-folders by their type

-• Count how many lines starts with a “>” in a files with 1 million lines.
+• Count how many lines start with a “>” in a file with 1 million lines.
 Then extract those matching lines to a new file.

 Find my terminal

-Most of the operating system flavors one of the following two methods will bring up the default terminal.
-Do not worry if if the default terminal do not support all bash commands, as we will use the default terminal only to establish connection to the remote HPC system where we shall execute the other commands described in this lesson.
+Most of the operating system flavors will bring up the default terminal using one of the two methods described below.
+Do not worry if your default terminal does not support all bash commands we will be using in this lesson, as we will use the default terminal only to establish connection to the remote HPC system.
+The rest of the commands will be executed on the remote HPC system itself.

 • ALT + CTRL + T (press down ALT key, CTRL key and then press the T)